rudrodip/DOMinoz/README.md

 ### Keyed Children

-DOMino supports keyed children for efficient updates:
+DOMinoz supports keyed children for efficient updates:

 1. Creates a map of old children with keys
 2. For each new child: